The64thGamer/cheeseepedia/content/photos/YogiBearAdvertavif.md

 tags = ["Photos"]
 categories = ["ShowBiz Pizza Place"]
 +++
-Advertisement for the Yogi Bear show.
+Advertisement for the Yogi Bear show at Omaha, NE.